Streptostyla

-Streptostyla is a genus of predatory, air-breathing land snails, terrestrial pulmonate gastropod mollusks in the subfamily Streptostylinae of the family Spiraxidae.
+Streptostyla is a genus of predatory, air-breathing land snails, terrestrial pulmonate gastropod molluscs in the subfamily Streptostylinae of the family Spiraxidae.

 Streptostyla is the type genus of the subfamily Streptostylinae.

 Distribution

 The distribution of the genus Streptostyla includes Mexico, Central America, Cuba and Venezuela.

 Species

 There are four subgenera in the genus Streptostyla.
 Species within the genus Streptostyla include: